SamPutnam/Index-2024/README.md

 # The Terrible Deep Learning List

-Here lie 15 Open Source models that deep learning and machine learning engineers can download and run first try.
+Here are 15 open source deep learning models that programmers interested in deep learning can download and run first try.
+Seeing these examples come to life for the first time feels like magic.
+I want you to get to experience that same sense of wonder.
-No attempt has been made to "cover all the bases" of deep learning.
+This is a terrible deep learning list.
+No attempt has been made to "cover all the bases" of the field of deep learning.
-If you have never touched Deep Learning and know you will never find the time to go back and start from the fundamentals this list is for you.
+But - If you have never touched Deep Learning and think you might never find the time to go back and start from the fundamentals, this list is for you!

+Remember, if you're getting into deep learning - change the world!

 - [**Gated Conditional Pixel Convolutional Neural Network using TensorFlow**](https://github.com/anantzoid/Conditional-PixelCNN-decoder)<br>
   - [**Value Iteration Networks using TensorFlow — Best Paper Award NIPS ‘16**](https://github.com/TheAbhiKumar/tensorflow-value-iteration-networks)<br>